 - maintaining confidence and persistence in applying regenerative practices against their own and others’ traditional value

-Make the decision to manage your landscape and build resilience against a changing climate and market fluctuations.
+Make the decision to manage your landscape, produce quality and nutrient-dense food and fibre and build resilience against a changing climate and market fluctuations.